-With a few basic tools, you can upgrade your PS4 with an SSD in no time at all.
-Here’s a glimpse at what an SSD can do for your PS4, and how to drop one in yourself.
+With a few basic tools, you can add an SSD to your PS4 in no time at all.
+Here’s a glimpse at what an SSD can do for you, and instructions on how to drop one in yourself.

 SSDs vs. mechanical hard drives